letovesnoi/machine-learning/projects/capstone/capstone_proposal_template.md

 ![alt text](CNN.png)

-**Fig. 2.** Spectra are passed to CNN, CNN outputs cyclicality vector whose components are the probabilities to be cyclic or non-cyclic structures.
+**Fig. 2.** Spectra are passed to CNN, CNN outputs cyclicality vector whose components are the probabilities of being cyclic or non-cyclic structures.

 ![alt text](DEREPLICATOR_CNN.png)